myriadrf/lc-website/developer/hardware/cihost.rst

 .. figure:: /images/HPE_DL20_Gen10.jpg

 Continous integration (CI) host.
-This will be used to automate software build and test.
+This is used to automate software build and test.

 Specifications: